 - Add remaining ingredients before serving.
 Except for fresh fruit, I usually just add everything else the next morning.
 Seeds and dried fruit will go a bit soggy by the end of the week, so if you prefer, add them separately every day.

 - The variety is limited to your taste, imagination and the season.
 Try a combination of nuts, seeds, dried fruit and fresh seasonal fruit.
 The yoghurt that you choose will also change the taste of the muesli.
 Try a drizzle of honey for sweetness, grated coconut or tinned fruit.
-Add cinnamon, nutmeg or cardamon for a delicious alternative.
+Add cinnamon, nutmeg or cardamom for a delicious alternative.